 Your focus here is trust and honesty (that comes from within).

-In this post, I told you I wrote about the Squid Game, Tug of War.
-That’s one example.
+In one of my blog posts, I said when I was bored I wrote about the Squid Game, Tug of War.
+That’s one example of honesty and anecdote.

 Here’s another anecdote:

 When doing keyword research for this post, the first title I came up with was “how to write a blog post.”
 So I tried to use it but changed my mind at the end of the day.

 I want to experiment.
 I want to see what happens when the title is ‘readers or idea-oriented’ instead of search engine-oriented.

 But that’s the thing.
 It’s the truth, my experience.
 It makes this post a little more personal.